 Over the last eight years, ReviewInc has conducted annual surveys of consumers asking, “When choosing a service or professional what is most important?”
-Over 24,000 respondents in total have confirmed that Review Sites are still the most critical to selecting a service such as a doctor, mechanic, plumber, attorney, etc. In between 2015 and 2020, there was a leap of 10% from 40% to 44%, which proves close to half of consumers seek guidance from online reviews to gage a company’s reputation, even more than referral or word of mouth, which is the most common sense answer.
-For the purpose of this study, “Referral” refers to a recommendation from a peer, close friend or family member and word of mouth is a more collective, organic recommendation.
-The Referral category is an emerging category because of the pervasiveness of connectivity enabled through high adoption of social media and Communication platforms (e.g. Facebook, Facebook Messenger, iMessage, and WhatsApp).
+Over 24,000 respondents in total have confirmed that Review Sites are still the most critical to selecting a service such as a doctor, mechanic, plumber, attorney, etc. In between 2015 and 2020, there was a leap of 10% from 40% to 44%, which proves close to half of consumers seek guidance from online reviews to gauge a company’s reputation, even more than a referral or word of mouth, which is the most common sense answer.
+For the purpose of this study, “Referral” refers to a recommendation from a peer, close friend, or family member and word of mouth is a more collective, organic recommendation.
+The Referral category is an emerging category because of the pervasiveness of connectivity enabled through high adoption of social media and communication platforms (e.g. Facebook, Facebook Messenger, iMessage, and WhatsApp).

 When choosing a service or professional (such as a doctor, mechanic, plumber, attorney, etc.) what is most important?

 A multiple-choice list was provided to each person, but they could only choose one answer.
 ReviewInc conducted the study this way on purpose in order to focus on which factor was the most influential.
 All surveys were conducted in the same manner from 2013 to 2020.